File Sharing

 Human-readable name of the file.
 This usually matches the uploaded filename and is used in search.

-Approximate file size (for example, 2.3 GB).
+Approximate file size, such as 2.3 GB.
 Use this to understand transfer time and storage impact.

-Dimensions of the image or video (for example, 3840x2160).
+Dimensions of the image or video, such as 3840x2160.
 Helps you confirm if a file meets delivery specs.

 The current version number of the file.
 Use the version history control to view or switch between older versions.